 Parents and guardians are always welcome and encouraged to attend classes with their child/children to make the most of this wonderful experience.
 Alternately, join other grown-ups for Gifted Community Enrichment (GCE).
 Each Saturday through our GCE sessions, The Super Saturday Program offers presenters and discussion topics to provide you with insights into life with gifted children, resources, and contacts.

-- All community members are welcome to come attend GCE.
+- Anyone with an interest in gifted education is welcome to come attend GCE.

 - Sessions will begin at 9:45 a.m. and 12:45 p.m., 15 minutes after students begin morning and afternoon classes.